transdigiware/blockchain/vscode-extension.md

   This file can be further customized according to your developer environment needs, for example to check out Hyperledger Fabric samples from GitHub.
 Learn more about Devfiles in the [Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_codeready_workspaces/2.1/html/end-user_guide/workspaces-overview_crw#what-is-a-devfile_making-a-workspace-portable-using-a-devfile){: external}.

 9. Click the **YAML** tile, and paste the edited sample into the `YAML` box.
-Then click **Create & Open**.
+Then,  click **Create & Open**.
 It takes several minutes for the workspace to load.
 After it loads successfully, click the blockchain icon to launch the Developer Tooling.

   ![CodeReady Workspaces UI](images/crw.png "CodeReady Workspaces UI"){: caption="Figure 2.
 CodeReady Workspaces UI" caption-side="bottom"}